-Though he's entering his first season as head coach of the Rams men's golf program, Lon Flippo is actually a familiar face to NCU.
-He assumed head coach duties in the summer of 2016 but has served on staff at North Central as a faculty member in the Children and Familiy Ministries Department for the last two years.
-He is also the Director of the Center for Children and Familiy Ministries at NCU.
+Though he's entering his third season as head coach of the Rams men's golf program, Lon Flippo is actually a familiar face to NCU.
+He assumed head coach duties in the summer of 2016 but has served on staff at North Central as a faculty member and Director of Pastoral Studies for the past four years.

 Dr. Flippo has a great connection to the sport of golf.
 He was the founding coach for the boys' and girls' golf programs at Sobrato High School (Morgan Hill, Calif.), where he coached the boys for two years and co-coached the girls' team for one season.
 He helped fundraise for both programs to create the initial budgets for both programs.